 We trace our origin to the Webster Planing Mill, a woodworking firm operating in Appleton, WI in 1881.
 Over the next 40 years, Webster expanded from wooden pallets and chopping blocks to a wider product line that included spear poles and paddles for the paper industry that was growing rapidly in central Wisconsin.
 Shortly after World War I, the company purchased Mac-Tube located in Michigan City, IN, thereby becoming a producer of fiber tubes and cores.
 Wood products were still being produced for the paper industry.
 That portion of the business now included dewatering surfaces for the paper mills.

 In 1948, Ted Holzem purchased the company.
-Ted developed and patented the “Holzem” core cutter.
-His designs are the basis on which today’s internal drive mandrels are built.
-The patents have long expired and competitors have honored Ted by cloning his concepts.
+Ted and Orville Gitter then developed the “Holzem” core cutter.
+Orville patented the cutter under Patent US002521004.
+Holzem and Gitter’s designs are the basis on which today’s internal drive mandrels are built.
+The patents have long expired and competitors have honored Ted and Orville by cloning their concepts.
 By the end of 1950, Appleton had two models of core cutters in the market.
-The tragic death of Ted in a plane accident led to the sale of Appleton to John Strange Paper Company in about 1950.
+The tragic death of Ted in a plane accident led to Orville becoming the acting President.
+Orville’s untimely death a few years later lead to the sale of Appleton to John Strange Paper Company in about 1952.
 The purchase was a logical one in that the paper company was a major supplier of the kraft paper used to make cores.
 (John Strange was partially owned by Menasha Corporation.)

 Product introductions continued under John Strange’s ownership.
 Six new models of cutters were introduced in the period ending about 1968.
 These machines improved on Holzem’s original designs, making the cutters more flexible and better suited to customer needs.
 It’s also important to note that throughout its history, the machine building department also served as the maintenance department for the core manufacturing departments.
 This created a strong understanding of the need to keep the core making equipment running.
 This understanding became part of our culture and is evident today in our sense of urgency and “can do” attitude when a customer needs assistance.
 We are still supporting equipment built in the early’50s; servicing and reconditioning equipment more than 60 years old, returning them to top notch daily production.
 A tribute to the durability and longevity of Appleton’s equipment and Service Technicians who support it.